Learn about our mission and how LoadTrek got its start

-A company by the name of Rockwell International was given the contract to develop an onboard computer to measure the effectiveness of human behavior, environmental factors, and various devices; the result was Rockwell Tripmaster.
+A company by the name of Rockwell International was given the contract to develop the first ever onboard computer.
+This onboard computer would be the precursor to future GPS systems.

 The Tripmaster System Is Born

 In September of 1979 the first Rockwell Tripmaster system was introduced to the public (device is illustrated).

 A group of Rockwell Engineers, led by Ed Gulda, created a simplified version of the Tripmaster that led to an increased commercial success.